claw726/Rust-music-player/README.md

 | | M4A | `.m4a` | Multiple¹ |

 ¹ M4A files are automatically detected and decoded using the appropriate decoder (Opus, AAC, or ALAC)

+## Playlist Features

+When launching the program with a directory instead of a single file:
+- Automatically creates a playlist of all supported audio files in the directory
+- Files are sorted alphabetically for predictable ordering
+- Supports navigation between tracks in the folder
+- Retains playlist position when skipping tracks

 ## Dependencies